Features

 Architecture

-MealService is written in Borland®'s Delphi, a Rapid Application
+MealService is written in Embarcadero Software®'s Delphi, a Rapid Application

 Development tool.
 This language offers the end users

-the advantage of a very stable product, and gives the developer
+the advantage of a very stable product.

 The data is in